0xSensei/FSND-itemcatalog/README.md

 * visit http://localhost:5000/

 ## Notes
-I implemented the image handling for items images, and used the random string generation used in the course to defend against csrf attack. for a json format output, append /JSON
+* I implemented the image handling for items images, and used the random string generation used in the course to defend against csrf attack. for a json format output
+* append /JSON for a specific catalog's/item's endpoint to get a JSON output for that catalog's/item's.
+* /catalog.json endpoint will return  a JSON format for the complete catalog's and corresponding item's.
 ## Reference
 the google oauth code used to authenticate the user is the same that was used in the course. https://github.com/udacity/ud330